Netcentric-class/transactions3-api/README.md

 <img width="2940" height="1912" alt="5E815A81-90AA-4FA0-9934-C3764A34ED8F" src="https://github.com/user-attachments/assets/dab3c2b3-272b-4217-a487-860b3163dd00" />

 4=Differences: What differences did you note from deploy-app-02-s26 and deploy-app-03-s26?
+One major difference between deploy-app-02-s26 and deploy-app-03-s26 was the addition of authentication and security features using JWT (JSON Web Tokens).
+In deploy-app-03-s26, users now have to register and log in before accessing protected transaction routes.
+This made the application more realistic and secure compared to the previous assignment.
+Another difference was the use of authentication middleware to verify tokens before allowing access to certain API endpoints.
+Passwords were also hashed before being stored in MongoDB, which improved security significantly

 5=Models: What model code do you prefer, 02's or 03's?
+(See models and controllers)

+I prefer the model code from deploy-app-03-s26 because it is more secure and structured.
+The addition of authentication, JWT handling, password hashing, and protected routes made the application feel more complete and realistic.
+I also liked how the controllers and middleware worked together to separate responsibilities clearly.
+Even though deploy-app-03-s26 was more complex and required more debugging, it helped me better understand how real backend applications manage users and secure data.

+6=Challenges: Write the challenges you faced during this exercise and how you solved them One challenge I faced during this exercise was working with MongoDB Atlas and the database connection setup.
+At first, I thought I was not allowed to reuse the free cluster I had already created for a previous class assignment, so I assumed I needed to create a completely new cluster.
+I was worried because some MongoDB Atlas options looked like they required payment, and I thought creating another cluster might cost money.
+After troubleshooting and researching more, I realized that I could safely reuse my existing free cluster by simply creating a different database for this project.
+Another challenge I faced was debugging deployment and environment variable issues on Heroku, especially when the application could not connect to MongoDB correctly.

-(See models and controllers) 6=Challenges: Write the challenges you faced during this exercise and how you solved them 7=Questions: Write any questions you still have after this exercise about the code that was here
+7=Questions: Write any questions you still have after this exercise about the code that was here